johndef64/GRPM_system/README.md

 To try out GRPM System.
 Run each module separately by clicking the "Open in Colab".
 Be careful to import all necessary dependencies and files.
 Google Drive folder synch option available.

+Each Jupyter notebook is provided with  the code for downloading and installing the necessary requirements for their execution.

 | No. | Notebook | Module | Description |
 | --- | --- | --- |-------------|
 | 1. | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/johndef64/GRPM_system/blob/main/GRPM_01_dataset_builder.ipynb) | [Dataset Builder](https://github.com/johndef64/GRPM_system/blob/main/GRPM_01_dataset_builder.ipynb)| Retrieves data from LitVar and PubMed databases, merging them into a CSV format.